virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 - `build`
 - `vds`

-In Docker® case nodeGroup is not defined, it can be any.
+Visit the [Containers by Groups](/reference/container-types/#containers-by-group) documentation page for more information.

+For Docker containers the *nodeGroup* value is not predefined, therefore, it can vary depending on the image.

 !!! note
-    > If you set all three parameters, a container selection would work in the following order: _nodeId -> nodeGroup -> nodeType_
+    > If you set all three parameters, the container selection would be executed in the following order: <b>*_nodeId -> nodeGroup -> nodeType_*</b>.

-More details about nodeGroup [here](/reference/container-types/#containers-by-group)
+## All Containers By Type
+The `nodeType` parameter is applied to select all containers built upon the same software stacks.

+Visit the [Containers by Types](/reference/container-types/) documentation page to explore the provided containers listed by their type.

+Sync exec one by one.
+See [All Containers By Role](#all-containers-by-group) if you don't know your containers software type or it's not static.